 If the annulment application is successful, then the decision of the original court proceeding does not stand.
 You will then need to be prepared to enter a plea of guilty or not guilty for the matter to proceed.
-However, if the application is not successful then the decision of the original court proceeding stands.
-You can however, lodge a severity appeal against the original court decision.
+However, if the application is not successful, then the decision of the original court proceeding stands.
+You can, however, lodge a severity appeal against the original court decision.

 How long do I have to lodge an appeal?

 You have 28 days to lodge a severity and conviction appeal.
 If more than 28 days have passed but less than 3 months, will need the Court to grant leave.
-You cannot lodge a severity or conviction appeal if more than 3 months has passed.
+You cannot lodge a severity or conviction appeal if more than 3 months have passed.
 For an Annulment, you have 2 years to lodge an application.

 How do I lodge an appeal?

 An appeal can be lodged at any Local Court.
 This can be done yourself or by a solicitor.
 If you choose to appeal yourself, there is a form to fill out called a Notice of Appeal form.
 The form can be found on the Local Court website or in person at the registry.
-The Local Court staff will be able to assist you completing the form.
+The Local Court staff will be able to assist you in completing the form.

 When lodging the appeal, you may need to pay a fee.
 This is around $120 and if you are a low-income earner, the Registrar may waive or postpone the fee.

 If you are in custody, you can lodge an appeal at the gaol.